EdansTech/APOTDdiscordbot/README.md

 # SpaceBot
 This bot adds the !space command that gets NASAs random image of the day and then posts it to your discord server

-This project was orignally made in Python but has now been moved to NodeJS, You can find all of the original files in the "OldPythonVersion" folder.
+This project was originally made in Python but has now been moved to NodeJS, You can find all of the original files in the "OldPythonVersion" folder.

 # Add the bot to your server:
 Add the bot to your discord server: https://discordapp.com/oauth2/authorize?client_id=437218042544390144&scope=bot